How Much Does Good User Interface Design Matter?

 Use Common Terminology

-As with the design elements, simple is the way to go.
+As with the UI design elements, simple is the way to go.
 Keep in mind the terminology of your user and keep the language simple.
 Speak the user’s language using words, phrases, and concepts that will be familiar.
 Avoid jargon!

 Make Interactive Elements More Visible and Accessible

-According to The International Design Foundation, “Fitts’ law states that the amount of time required for a person to move a pointer (e.g., mouse cursor) to a target area is a function of the distance to the target divided by the size of the target.”
-Therefore, it’s better to design larger targets for important functions.
 Additionally, keep in mind that the time to acquire multiple targets is the sum of how long it takes to acquire each one.
 Reduce the distances and increase target sizes as well as reduce the number of targets required to complete a task.
 For example, to help your user move quickly through a series of screens, place the “Next” button near the last entry field on the page to reduce the distance the cursor must travel.

 Use Real-World Metaphors: Make Them Feel Familiar

-In UI, an interface metaphor is a set of UI visuals, actions, and procedures that pull from specific knowledge that users already have of other areas.
 For example, when you see an image of a trash can on a website, your mind can quickly connect the dots that the image they see is what they would expect for deleting a file.
 You wouldn’t put an image of a house and expect the user to select that icon to delete the file.

 Address Errors and Prevent Them